-With dangerously high temperatures forecast for Pennsylvania and Maryland over the next several days, it is critical that we keep a close eye on individuals who may be more prone to heat-related illnesses, including older adults.
+Summer months bring heat waves with dangerously high temperatures in the weather forecast.
+During these times it is critical to keep a close eye on individuals who may be more prone to heat-related illnesses, including older adults.

 According to the Centers for Disease Control and Prevention (CDC), seniors are more prone to heat stress due to several reasons, including: